The Snow Child: Synopsis

-Musical adaption
+Musical adaptions

+Ivey's novel was the basis for an opera by British composer Eric Wetherell with the text adapted by his wife Elizabeth Major.
+It was first performed at the Redgrave Theatre in Bristol on 23 September 2014.

-Ivey's novel was adapted into a musical play called Snow Child, which premiered at Arena Stage's Kreeger Theater in Washington, D.C. on April 13, 2018.
+The novel was also adapted into a musical play which premiered at Arena Stage's Kreeger Theater in Washington, D.C., on April 13, 2018.
 The musical featured a book by John Strand, music by Bob Banghart and Georgia Stitt, and lyrics by Stitt.
 The premiere production, which was co-produced by Juneau, Alaska's Perseverance Theatre, was directed by Arena Stage artistic director Molly Smith and starred Matt Bogart and Christiane Noll as Jack and Mabel, respectively.
 Additional cast included Alex Alferov as Garrett, Dan Manning as George, Fina Strazza as Faina, and Natalie Toro as Esther.